Financial Aid Timeline

 - Respond to each offer and either accept, reduce (if you want to accept only a portion of the aid offered) or deny the offer (if you've decided on another college).

-- Contact the college Financial Aid Office to find out about any deposits you'll need to make before entering college.
+- Contact the Financial Aid Office of the college you plan to attend, to find out about any deposits and deadlines.

 - Complete the appropriate Master Promissory Note (MPN) for your loan type (Stafford, Parent PLUS or Graduate PLUS) with the federal government.

-- If you need a Private Loan to help fill the gap after scholarships, grants and federal aid, contact us at 800-666-3910 for more information.
+- Seek a Private Student Loan, if needed, to help fill the gap after scholarships, grants and federal aid, contact Commerce at 800-666-3910 for more information.

 - To send an email that contains confidential information, please visit the Secure Message Center where there are additional instructions about whether to use Secure Email or Online Banking messaging.